socalledsound/nu-outline/WEEK3.md

 ## React Course Outline week 3

-# WEEKS 2-5 are just in the beginning stage!!!

 ##### animation ++ formik

-fwiw react-spring install seems to work fine with yarn add, while npm requires specifying peer dependencies and praying.
--- IS THIS A REASON TO PERHAPS NOT USE LIBRARIES?

 LET'S DO MORE WITH ANIMATION:
 2 options on main home page - one with a fade/slide - one with a carousel transition

+fwiw react-spring install seems to work fine with yarn add, while npm requires specifying peer dependencies and praying.
+-- (this might ultimately be a great reason to skip animation libraries entirely and just use css with custom hooks? but for now let's use spring) --(Motion aka framer motion might be closer to formik fwiw, they do namecheck it in the formik docs...)

+### animation

+    -- animated menu feature
+        -- featured items (at this point they're coming down as props from the App)

+    -- CHALLENGE -- make the buttons and a toggle using useState -- challenge answer
+    -- two options, for now one just says carousel
+    -- the other one, we build:
+        --

 start with a simple custom hook that chooses the animation component to render